THIS PAGE EXPLAINS HOW TO ASK FOR OUR HELP.

 - Divorce, child custody, or neglect matters

 If your civil liberties or civil rights were violated, you may file a complaint with our office.
 (Here are some answers to FAQ’s about filing a claim with us.)
-If you wish to request legal help about a civil rights or civil liberties violation, you may leave a voicemail at 202-601-4269.
+Another way to contact us about a civil rights or civil liberties violation is to leave a voicemail at 202-601-4269.
 Please note that leaving your email and/or mailing address will help us process your request faster.

 If you have a case not involving civil liberties or civil rights, please see our resource guide for help with other legal problems in the DC area.